1. Setting up Your Julia Environment#

 add IJulia

-This adds packages for the IJulia kernel which links Julia to Jupyter you previously installed with Anaconda (i.e., allows your browser to run Julia code, manage Julia packages, etc.).
+This adds the IJulia kernel which links Julia to Jupyter (i.e., allows your browser to run Julia code, manage Julia packages, etc.).

 Note

-As entering of the package mode is so common in these notes, we will denote this with a ] IJulia, etc. On Windows and in Jupyter, you can directly copy this into your terminal, whereas on Linux and macOS you may need to manually enter the package mode.
+As entering package mode is common in these notes, we will denote this with ] add IJulia, etc.

-First, we will install Git, which has become the industry standard open-source version-control tool.
-This lets you download both the files and the entire version history from a server (e.g. on GitHub) to your desktop.
+First, install Git, the industry standard version-control tool, which lets you download files and their entire version history from a server (e.g. on GitHub) to your desktop.
+We cover Git in detail in the lectures on source code control and testing.

 1. Install Git and accept the default arguments.